 Apart from maintenance of your e-commerce platform, there are other issues such as increasing subscription costs, commissions on the sales done through the platform, hosting fee, security upgrades fee, etc. All these add up to your overhead expenses and this is a very common factor in the proprietary form of e-commerce platforms.

 If you are an e-commerce business facing the heat of increased and uncontrollable expenses it is a major red flag.
 You should definitely contemplate migrating to a better platform.
-Look for a platform which has great hosting providers or even better gives you cloud hosting, which can give you regular access to upgraded security patches and even have a thriving community of developers who can provide you customized and out of the box solutions suiting your specific business requirements.
+Look for a platform which has great hosting providers or even better gives you cloud hosting (check out Nexcess), which can give you regular access to upgraded security patches and even have a thriving community of developers who can provide you customized and out of the box solutions suiting your specific business requirements.

 No scope for scalability

 The sign of a growing e-commerce business is the burgeoning sales and business orders it executes.
 However, is your current e-commerce platform able to handle your business requirements?

 A major factor that is required of an e-commerce platform is its ability to scale easily.
 While your current e-commerce platform may have got you to where you are, it is not right to expect the same when you grow.